oskariorg/oskari-server/README.md

     mvn dependency-check:aggregate -P owasp-check

-## Copyright and license
+## License

-Copyright 2017 - present NLS under dual license MIT (included LICENSE.md) and [EUPL v1.1](https://joinup.ec.europa.eu/software/page/eupl/licence-eupl)
-(any language version applies, English version is included in https://github.com/oskariorg/oskari-docs/blob/master/documents/LICENSE-EUPL.pdf).
+This work is dual-licensed under MIT and [EUPL v1.1](https://joinup.ec.europa.eu/software/page/eupl/licence-eupl) (any language version applies, English version is included in https://github.com/oskariorg/oskari-docs/blob/master/documents/LICENSE-EUPL.pdf).
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR EUPL-1.1`

+Copyright (c) 2014-present National Land Survey of Finland